FlorianDavidZeiser/data-center-guardian/README.md

 - AI generated images
 - a co-authored book with ChatGPT
-- short AI assisted movie scenes
+- short AI-assisted movie scenes

 Datacenter Guardian continues this line of experiments in the direction of interactive media.

 ## License

 Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)

 You may reuse and adapt the code for non-commercial purposes as long as you give appropriate credit and provide a link to this repository.